hashicorp/research-resources/README.md

 ### How to Read a Paper

 There are many good guides on how to read academic papers.
-You will develop your own methiod, but each of them can give you giid suggestions to try:
+You will develop your own method, but each of them can give you good suggestions to try:

 * https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf
 * https://www.eecs.harvard.edu/~michaelm/postscripts/ReadPaper.pdf